 How do I get ready for a vascular study?

-Your doctor may give you specific instructions about smoking and having caffeine.
+the procedure.
+Your healthcare provider may give you instructions about not smoking

-You may be asked to not smoke for at least 2 hours before the test.
-This
+or having caffeine.
+You may be asked to not smoke for at least 2 hours before the

-is because smoking makes blood vessels tighten (constrict).
-You may also be asked
+test.
+This is because smoking makes blood vessels tighten (constrict).
+You may also

-to not have caffeine in any form for about 2 hours before to the test.
+be asked to not have caffeine in any form for about 2 hours before the test.

 What happens during a vascular study?